andrianxm/library-kelompok-b/README.md

-SLiMS 9 Bulian
+LIBRARY KELOMPOK 9
 ===============
-SENAYAN Library Management System (SLiMS) version 9 Codename Bulian

-SLiMS is free open source software for library resources management (such as books, journals, digital document and other library materials) and administration such as collection circulation, collection management,
+SENAYAN Library Management System (SLiMS) version 9 SLiMS is free open source software for library resources management (such as books, journals, digital document and other library materials) and administration such as collection circulation, collection management,